-To extract the GHZ coherence, the 5\textsuperscript{th} node must be decomposed in some basis orthogonal to $x$, say $z$.
-This however produces a cost of an extra $1/\sqrt2$ term that decreases the cohrenece, which is now equal to
+To extract the GHZ coherence, the 5\textsuperscript{th} node must be decomposed in a basis that is orthogonal to $x$, such as $z$.
+However, this produces an extra term $1/\sqrt2$ that decreases the coherence, which is now equal to